lucifer63/tiny-tpl-engine/README.md

 </div>
 ```

 Then you have to create an XML/HTML file that will be processed by tiny-tpl-engine.
-Currently there is no option to change name of a directory that contains raw *ML files, the app will take files from `Data\articles_raw` directory.
-If we create `Data\articles_raw\document.xml` file with this code:
+Currently there is no option to change name of a directory that contains raw *ML files, the app will take files from `Data\raw` directory.
+If we create `Data\raw\document.xml` file with this code:

 ```html
 <test>Very important content</test>